stepleton/cameo/aphid/README.md

 Potential future improvements and new features for Cameo/Aphid include:

-* 10MB ProFile emulation (easy), or Widget emulation (harder, since many more low-level hard drive commands are required).
+* Widget emulation (hard, since many more low-level hard drive commands are required for complete emulation).

 * Support for Lisa 2/10 drive bay installation: largely complete.